-Hearing is a complicated series of events where everything has to go just right.
-You likely don’t realize how important each step is until you start to experience hearing loss and the professionals at Fidelity Hearing Centers explain how your ears and your hearing aids work together.
+Hearing is a complicated series of events where everything has to go just right to allow you to hear your environment.
+You likely don’t realize how important each step is until you start to experience hearing loss.

 What is Artificial Intelligence?